 - It can make student retention plans easier to build and manage.

-- It gives you a scalable platform for student retention activities that works as well for 600 students or 6,000.
+- Gives you a scalable platform for student retention activities that works as well for 600 students or 6,000.

-- It can target and quantify soft elements of student retention—like student wellbeing—and be used to create a sense of belonging and community.
+- Can target and quantify soft elements of student retention—like student wellbeing—and create a sense of belonging and community.

 - It can measure the impact of student retention plans and provide hard-data ROI.

-- It can be used to empower students by making answers accessible.
+- It can empower students by making answers accessible.